 If you are a good candidate for VBAC, the single most important decision you can make that will have the greatest impact on your chances of VBAC success is who you hire to attend your birth.
 This is why it’s important to interview several care providers and ask specific questions.

-It’s important to make consultation appointments with care providers because you will often receive different information when speaking to the doctor or midwife directly than you would from the people who answer their phones.
+You will often receive different information when speaking to the doctor or midwife directly than you would from the people who answer their phones.
 When calling their office, be sure to state that you want to have a consultation.
 Ideally, you want to meet in an office, not in an exam room.

 How to present yourself